music dictionary : musical symbols

 F-clef (e.g. bass clef) marks F below middle C

-old C-clef sign, i.e. old alto, tenor, soprano, baritone and mezzosoprano clef sign
+old C-clef signold C-clef sign, i.e. old alto, tenor, soprano, baritone and mezzosoprano clef sign

-a G-clef sign found in the score of La Bohème by Giacomo Puccini (1858-1924) published by Ricordi: a G-clef used for the tenor voice, where the note sounds one octave lower than it written if the clef had been a standard G clef
+Puccini tenor clefa G-clef sign found in the score of La Bohème by Giacomo Puccini (1858-1924) published by Ricordi: a G-clef used for the tenor voice (for this reason it is called the tenor G clef), where the note sounds one octave lower than written had the clef been the standard treble G clef

 [image provided by John Garside]